uma-dev/GCP-course/notes.md

 Since your data and applications are outside a corporate network, surges the need for a private network/cloud isolated from the outside, so your network traffic is not visible from all other Cloud VPC.
 Unlike AWS (regional), Google VPC is a **global** resource.

 Besides, you can create subnets, which are a **regional** resource.
-In general you want to create different VPC subnets for different access types resources.
+In general you want to create different VPC subnets for different access types resources, also you can connect subnets with VPC network peering.

 Until now, the VPC used in the above sections was the default, but you can create your own VPC with the following options: